dusk196/ciphogram-messenger/README.md

 * Your messages are self-destructive as soon as you leave the system.
 C'mon, afterall it's the free tier of Firebase! :P

-## How the encryption works here in details (combination of symmetrical AES-CBC & asymmetrical RSA)
+## So, how the encryption works here in details (combination of symmetrical AES-CBC & asymmetrical RSA)

 1. User gets a `RSA Key pair` that includes a `Public Key` & a super super super secret `Private Key`.